 While in college, some students may engage in underage or high-risk drinking.
-At John Carroll University, one in four students do not drink at all (NCHA, 2010).
-Of those who do consume alcohol, the majority drink responsibly (NCHA, 2010).
+At John Carroll University, one in three students do not drink at all (NCHA, 2016).
+Of those who do consume alcohol, the majority indicate they consumed 1-4 drinks the last time they socialized or partied (NCHA, 2016).
 Alcohol-related problems exist on college campuses, and it is our hope that John Carroll University students realize that violations of the University Alcohol Policy are serious, and that being a responsible member of the JCU community is necessary for a successful, healthy college experience.

 The University prohibits the illegal use, possession, or distribution of illegal drugs or controlled substances or association with (including presence at) gatherings involving such use, possession, or distribution.
 Illegal drugs or controlled substances will be considered in one’s possession if on one’s person, in one’s room, in one’s car, or in any bag or other item used to carry the drug, etc.